 - Sharing out the encounter spoils equally amongst your allies.

 Actions not aligned with a Neutral Good character

-- Collecting taxes from extremely poor and hungry citizens.
+- Collecting taxes from very poor and hungry citizens.

 - Following orders that lead to evil outcomes.

 - Bringing in a person known to be innocent because they were ordered to.

 - Eliminating some guards to escape.

 - Breaking a promise.

 - Chasing a high-status role to have power over others.

 - Misleading others for personal gain.